 Whether you visit for a day or a week, Oxford will certainly leave an impression.

-Thank-you Tayler for this post sharing your top things to do in Oxford.
-It is a lovely UK city and certainly one worth adding into any UK travel itinerary.
+Thank you Tayler for this post sharing your top things to do in Oxford.
+It is a lovely UK city and certainly one worth adding to any UK travel itinerary.

 Why not join my UK travel planning group on Facebook too?
-It is a great place to chat about your plans with fellow travelers as well as find more inspiration for UK travel.
+It is a great place to chat about your plans with fellow travellers as well as find more inspiration for UK travel.